America's mask manufacturers take it on the chin

 Armbrust said his business can make money producing at a lower level, in part because it has shifted toward also producing air filters for homes.
 Unlike face masks, which have become a divisive U.S. political issue, home filters are not controversial.

-Uber Technologies (UBER.N) and Lyft Inc (LYFT.O) both scrapped mask mandates for their U.S. riders and drivers on Tuesday, while Walt Disney Co (DIS.N) made masks optional for fully vaccinated visitors to its indoor and outdoor locations and transport facilities. read more
+Uber Technologies and Lyft Inc both scrapped mask mandates for their U.S. riders and drivers on Tuesday, while Walt Disney Co made masks optional for fully vaccinated visitors to its indoor and outdoor locations and transport facilities.

 Domestic producers say one risk going forward is that they are unlikely to ramp up production again, should a new virus variant emerge or some other crisis that prompts governments and businesses to again rush to buy masks.